Jump to the first occurrence of "Guardian"

-(k) Consistent with the rules of professional responsibility, to identify common interests among the parties and, to the extent possible, promote a cooperative resolution of the matter through consultation with the child's parent, foster care provider, guardian, and caseworker.
+(k) Consistent with the rules of professional responsibility, to identify common interests among the parties and, to the extent possible, promote a cooperative resolution of the matter through consultation with the child's parent, foster care provider, guardian

 (l) To request authorization by the court to pursue issues on the child's behalf that do not arise specifically from the court appointment.

 (m) To participate in training in early childhood, child, and adolescent development.